MichaIng/DietPi-Docs/docs/software/media.md

 - _Efficient Organization_ with metadata richness: Kavita has a rich metadata support, enhancing user experience with effective filtering and searching.
 Users can efficiently organize their reading materials through Collections, Reading Lists (CBL Import), and a _Want to Read feature_, ensuring a well-structured library.

-- _Personalization and Theming_: With support for Dark mode and customizable theming, Kavita allows users to tailor their reading environment according to their preferences for a personalised and visually comfortable experience.
+- _Personalisation and Theming_: With support for Dark mode and customizable theming, Kavita allows users to tailor their reading environment according to their preferences for a personalised and visually comfortable experience.
 It has a responsive interface that works great on any device (phone, tablet, desktop).
 Dark mode and customizable theming support

 === "Web interface"